mmattel/EET-Solmate/docs/script-components.md

 * Define `general_console_print` to enable logging using console additionally, syslog is always used.

 * Define `general_use_mqtt` to globally enable/disable mqtt, makes it easier for testing.

+Note that the environment variable `general_api_info` only needs to be present and set to true if one wants to request a list of known routes requested via the `get_api_info` route.
+You can see the output at [Known Routes](#known-routes).
+Note that EET sometimes "forgets" to add new routes to the API list, which is quite painful to reverse engineer.
+A difference can be seen like when opening a browser to set/request data on the Solmate and new items appear but are not listed in the API response.

 ## Error Handling